 - The project is still in progress and the team is also utilizing new technologies.

-- They attached a new type of satellite tag to the dorsal fin of the Tiger Shark that record significant oceanographic data, including the oxygen profile and temperature of the ocean, and the surface temperature of the sea along with other information.
+- They attached a new type of satellite tag to the dorsal fin of the Tiger Shark that records significant oceanographic data, including the oxygen profile and temperature of the ocean, and the surface temperature of the sea along with other information.

 Tiger Shark Bahamas